legalize-dev/legalize-nl/nl/BWBV0006309.md

 ##### Article 19.
 Resolutions and Recommendations of the Congress

-1. Resolutions
+Resolutions

-Resolutions shall express the will of the Congress and shall relate to the activity of the Union or certain aspects of the provision of postal services in the region.
+1. Resolutions shall express the will of the Congress and shall relate to the strategy or activities of the Union or certain aspects of the provision of postal services in the region.

 Any Resolution containing an order shall be binding, and shall establish, as applicable, the period in which it shall be in effect or within which it should be implemented.

 The Resolutions shall be appended to the Union Acts.

-2. Recommendations
+Recommendations

-The Recommendations shall state the opinion of the Congress with respect to initiatives or best practices considered advisable for the development of postal services in the member countries or territories, which they shall apply to the extent possible.
+2. The Recommendations shall state the opinion of the Congress with respect to initiatives or practical improvements considered advisable for the development of postal services in the member countries or territories, which they shall apply to the extent possible.

 The Recommendations shall be appended to the Union Acts.